 For the past few years, the city of Tempe has teamed with the Arizona SciTech Festival to present this signature event that is a fusion of Science, Technology, Engineering, Arts and Mathematics (STEAM), offering a variety of interactive displays and hands-on activities.

-Staff from ASU and Rio Salado College have partnered to share a booth at Geeks’ Night Out.
+ASU’s NCI-SW partners with Rio Salado College to share a booth at Geeks Night Out.
 Activities offered include the operation of a remotely accessible scanning electron microscope as well as the construction of solar cells and other demos to help attendees better understand the latest developments in nanoscience and energy technologies.